 Classified as a Class 1 herb by the American Herbal Products Association, which means it can be safely consumed, bilberry is typically sold as fresh, frozen or dried whole berries but is often found in the form of preserves, jams and juices.
 It’s increasingly seen as liquid or powdered concentrates in the supplements section at the grocery.

-Bilberry is found as fresh, dried, as a bilberry tea and as extracts in both liquid and powder forms.
+It is found as fresh, dried, as a bilberry tea, and as extracts in both liquid and powder forms.
 When looking for a bilberry extract, it should contain 25 percent anthocyanidin.
-Because of the powerful claims of bilberry, it is no surprise that common marketing tactics are used to make you think a product is filled with bilberry or, more commonly, bilberry extract.
+Because of the powerful claims of this fruit, it is no surprise that common marketing tactics are used to make you think a product is filled with bilberry or, more commonly, the extract.
 Because of this, there are specific standards that have been developed, but regardless, you need to make sure you are getting the real thing.

 Many manufacturers include various berry types, and this predominantly occurs with anthocyanin-rich extracts from other species such as bog bilberry, lingonberry, European elder and Chinese mulberry.
 It has even been reported that black soybean hull or black rice extracts have been used as well as synthetic colorants like amaranth dye, an azo dye that has been prohibited for use by the FDA as a suspected carcinogen.
 Always read labels carefully.
 (13)